 “It was everything we could have asked for.”

 When Tony and Kelly walked into the House, a weight was lifted.
 They quickly realized it wasn’t a hotel or simply a place to sleep.
 It was a warm home-like environment filled with anything they could need—all within a 5-minute walk to their child.
 The House offered meals (including vegetarian meals!), toiletries, laundry facilities, comfortable beds, and a break from the sterile hospital environment.
 It offered a sigh of relief.

 The first few weeks of their stay, baby Kieren was in poor condition and his future was uncertain.
-Almost daily, his parents were faced with the unthinkable question: Do we continue care?
+Almost daily, his parents were faced with the unthinkable question: Do we continue to care?
 Filled with hope and deep-seated love, Tony and Kelly pressed on, spending every possible moment in his presence.

 The doctors suspect it was their attentive and hands-on approach that contributed to baby Kieren’s improvement.
-The hours of skin-to-skin contact and the hundreds of books read not only showered Kieren in love, but helped him heal and allow neurons to make connections in the brain.
+The hours of skin-to-skin contact and the hundreds of books read not only showered Kieren in love but helped him heal and allow neurons to make connections in the brain.
 His initial respiratory challenges and alarming brain scans turned around by discharge, the point where he didn’t need any respiratory support his final MRI was clean.

-Had it not been for their close-proximity, the family would have missed out on days and hours of holding their precious son.
+Had it not been for their close proximity, the family would have missed out on days and hours of holding their precious son.
 The outcome, doctors say, could have been vastly different were it not for that.

 COVID-19 Takes Hold